JohnMartincic/CS223-Final/README.md

 # How to build
 You will need a compiler
-I used the MinGW complier
+I used the MinGW GNCC 4.9 x32 complier (default install with codeblocks)

    [MinGW] (http://www.mingw.org/)